thevpc/scholar-mw/hadrubox/README.md

 ## Installation
 **vr-box** is installable using [nuts](https://github.com/thevpc/nuts) tool.

-Please check that nuts version is 0.5.5 or newer is instaleld than type
+Please check that nuts version is 0.8.9 or newer is installed than type

 ```
 nuts install -y vr-box